isaiahhaley0/PlantServer/README.md

 Add a daily restart

-Find somewhere to host this
+Find somewhere to host this - on a raspberry pi